BlackDrackk/BreakDefender/README.md

 As engineering students majoring in Cybersecurity, we have to master different aspects of this field.
 For that, this project is perfect for us because it covers malwares, programming; forensics; antiviruses and phishing attacks.
 So, it’s an interesting project with many works and research to do.

 The end goal of this project is to bypass windows defender with a malware.
-It was carried out in previous years by students from ESME Sudria without being completed.